Chyhyryn Program Information

-In 1993 Mayor Lesych of Chyhyryn, Ukraine, traveled to Sebastopol for the signing of a Sister City Agreement between the two cities.
-The following year a delegation of six Sebastopol adults visited Chyhyryn, paving the way for numerous delegations to travel to Chyhyryn for service projects and cultural exchange.
+In 1993 Mayor Lesych and three others from Chyhyryn, Ukraine, traveled to Sebastopol for the signing of a Sister City Agreement between the two cities.
+The following year a delegation of six Sebastopol adults visited Chyhyryn, paving the way for numerous delegations to travel to Chyhyryn for service projects and cultural exchanges.

 SWF received grants from Sister Cities International (SCI) for reciprocal youth exchanges in 1995 and 1996.
 In 1995 we painted the Chyhyryn library and provided over 350 books in English for Chyhyryn students.
 In 1996 exchange students completed environmental projects cleaning up parks in Chyhyryn and a park at Bodega Dunes.
 In 1997 SCI offered SWF a Sister Schools grant which allowed us to bring twelve students and one teacher here for the fall semester.
 Six students went to Analy and six to El Molino.